Readability is the measure of how easy a piece of text is for reading and perceiving.

 If your content has a few complex words, expect a low readability level.

 Make use of “site:” operator.

-All of the posts on my blog has normal levels.
+All the posts on my blog have normal levels.

 I am on the way to edit my existing blog posts for better readability levels.
 Editing them for better levels would be a tough task once they are live on your blog.